-Then, make a [pathfields] section in your config file.
-In this section, every line defines a new template field; the key is the name of the field (you'll use the name to refer to the field in your templates) and the value is a Python expression.
-The expression has all of a track's fields in scope, so you can refer to any normal attributes (such as artist or title) as Python variables.
-Here are a couple of examples:
+To use inline field definitions, first enable the plugin by putting inline on your plugins line in your configuration file.
+Then, make a pathfields: block in your config file.
+Under this key, every line defines a new template field; the key is the name of the field (you'll use the name to refer to the field in your templates) and the value is a Python expression or function body.
+The Python code has all of a track's fields in scope, so you can refer to any normal attributes (such as artist or title) as Python variables.

+Here are a couple of examples of expressions:

-(Note that the config file's syntax allows newlines in values if the subsequent lines are indented.)
-These examples define \$initial and \$disc\and\track fields that can be referenced in path templates like so:
+Note that YAML syntax allows newlines in values if the subsequent lines are indented.

+These examples define \$initial and \$disc_and_track fields that can be referenced in path templates like so:

 '''

-[paths]
+paths:

 default: $initial/$artist/$album%aunique{}/$disc_and_track $title

 '''